Nuremberg Guidelines for Non-Public Investigative Bodies in the field of International Criminal and Humanitarian Law

 In 2019, the project partners met again and created the substantive contents of the above mentioned guidelines in a new document called Nuremberg Guidelines for Non-Public Investigative Bodies in the Field of International Criminal Law and Humanitarian Law, considering the already existing outline and the research conducted by the Nuremberg Academy.

-In 2020, it is projected that experts, project stakeholders, and practitioners of the field of international criminal law and humanitarian law analyzed and provided comments about the structure and content of the document.
+In 2020 project stakeholders and practitioners of the field of international criminal law and humanitarian law analyzed and provided comments about the structure and content of the document.
 Once the drafting process is completed, the Nuremberg Academy and the Commission for International Justice and Accountability plan to host an event to share the Nuremberg Guidelines for Non-Public Investigative Bodies in the Field of International Criminal Law and Humanitarian Law with all the relevant actors.